 - does the Relevant Entity only hold equity participations in other entities and only earn dividends and capital gains?

-- is the entity registered under the SIBL as an excluded person?
+- is the entity registered under the SIBA as an excluded person?

 - a dedicated office of approximately 120 ft.²;